yemigogo/DailyIFA/GUIDE.md

 ---

-> **To contribute or test, fork this Replit and upload your own verified authentic audio recordings into the correct folders.
-Ensure filenames match the pronunciation mapping system and that all recordings are from native Yoruba speakers who understand the spiritual context of these sacred terms.**
+> **To contribute or test, fork this Replit and upload your own verified audio into the correct folders.
+Make sure filenames match those in the map.json file.**

 ---

-**Note**: This application prioritizes cultural authenticity over technical convenience.
+**Audio Quality Standards**: This application prioritizes cultural authenticity over technical convenience.
 The audio system remains disabled until genuine native speaker recordings are available, maintaining the spiritual integrity of the Ifá tradition.

+**Testing Protocol**: Use DevTools → Network tab to confirm audio loads (Status 200), validate audio MIME type (`audio/mpeg`), and ensure no synthetic/generated audio is used.